dmijatovic/github-ci-demo/README.md

 NOTE!
 The action will require these modules to run.
 You can install everything first or you can use @vercel/ncc module to compile the action and have single file that can run in github action.

+For more information about core actions [see this repo](https://github.com/actions/toolkit)

 ## Vue 3 + Typescript + Vite

 This template should help get you started developing with Vue 3 and Typescript in Vite.
 The template uses Vue 3 `<script setup>` SFCs, check out the [script setup docs](https://v3.vuejs.org/api/sfc-script-setup.html#sfc-script-setup) to learn more.